delta-io/delta-rs/python/docs/source/index.rst

 This is the documentation for the native Python implementation of deltalake.
 It is based on the delta-rs Rust library and requires no Spark or JVM dependencies.
-For the PySpark implementation, see `delta-pyspark`_ instead.
+For the PySpark implementation, see `delta-spark`_ instead.

 This module provides the capability to read, write, and manage `Delta Lake`_ tables from Python without Spark or Java.
 It uses `Apache Arrow`_ under the hood,